 Testing a GFCI Outlet by Hand

 Look at the face of a quality GFCI outlet: between the two sets of slots where you plug in cords there are two rectangular buttons, labeled "TEST" and "RESET."
 To test your GFCI, simply press the test button with your finger.
 You will hear a snap sound that trips the outlet and cuts off the power to the two plug connections.

 To confirm that the outlet's power is off, plug a lamp or radio into each half of the outlet; the lamp or radio should not turn on.

 Using a GFCI Tester

 Another way to test a GFCI outlet is to use a GFCI outlet tester.
-This is a simple electrical device that has three LED lights to indicate various test results.
+This is a simple electrical device that has LED lights and, sometimes, a display screen to indicate various test results.
 The tester can tell you whether the outlet is wired correctly and can also identify several wiring problems, including open ground, reversed polarity, an open hot or neutral, and a reversed hot and ground.

 The tester also has a test button that trips the GFCI to check the safety function; this has the same result as pushing the test button on the outlet face.
 A GFCI outlet tester is inexpensive and can test standard (non-GFCI) outlets as well as GFCIs, making it a handy tool to have in your electrical tool kit.